English Machine Reading Comprehension Datasets: A Survey: Concluding Remarks and Recommendations

 \section{Concluding Remarks and Recommendations}

-This paper represents an up-to-date, one-stop-shop picture of 54 English MRC datasets.
+This paper provides an overview of English MRC datasets, released up to and including 2020.
 We compare the datasets by question and answer type, size, data source, creation method, vocabulary, question type, ``solvedness'', and human performance level.
-Seeing the history of dataset creation we can observe the tendency of moving from smaller datasets towards large collections of questions, and from synthetically generated data through crowdsourcing towards spontaneously created.
+We observe the tendency of moving from smaller datasets towards large collections of questions, and from synthetically generated data through crowdsourcing towards spontaneously created.
 We also observe a scarcity of \textit{why}, \textit{when}, and \textit{where} questions.

-Gathering and processing the data for this survey was a painstaking task, from which we emerge with some very practical recommendations for future MRC dataset creators.
-In order to 1) compare to existing datasets, 2) highlight possible limitation for applicable methods, and 3) indicate the computational resources required to process the data, some basic statistics such as average passage/question/answer length, vocabulary size and frequency of question words should be reported; the data itself should be stored in consistent, easy-to-process fashion, ideally with an API provided; any data overlap with existing datasets should be reported; human performance on the dataset should be measured and what it means clearly explained; and finally, if the dataset is for the English language and its design does not differ radically from those surveyed here, e.g. the recent Template of Understanding approach~\cite{dunietz-etal-2020-test}, it is crucial to explain why this new dataset is needed.
+Gathering and processing the data for this survey was a painstaking task,\footnote{The code is available here: \url{https://github.com/DariaD/RCZoo} -- l.v.
+09/2021} from which we emerge with some very practical recommendations for future MRC dataset creators.
+In order to 1) compare to existing datasets, 2) highlight possible limitation for applicable methods, and 3) indicate the computational resources required to process the data, some basic statistics such as average passage/question/answer length, vocabulary size and frequency of question words should be reported; the data itself should be stored in consistent, easy-to-process fashion, ideally with an API provided; any data overlap with existing datasets should be reported; human performance on the dataset should be measured and what it means clearly explained; and finally, if the dataset is for the English language and its design does not differ radically from those surveyed here, it is crucial to explain why this new dataset is needed.

 For any future datasets, we suggest a move away from Wikipedia given the volume of existing datasets that are based on it and its use in pre-trained language models such as BERT~\cite{devlin-etal-2019-bert}.
 As shown by \citet{petroni-etal-2019-language}, its use in MRC dataset and pre-training data brings with it the problem that we cannot always determine whether a system's ability to answer a question comes from its comprehension of the relevant passage or from the underlying language model.